SmartTensors/GeoThermalCloud.jl/README.md

 GeoThermalCloud.Brady() # performs analyses of the Brady site, Nevada
 ```

-GeoThermalCloud analyses can be also executed as Jupyter notebooks as well
+GeoThermalCloud machine learning analyses can be also executed as Jupyter notebooks as well

 ```julia
 GeoThermalCloud.SWNM(notebook=true) # opens Jupyter notebook for analyses of the Sounthwest New Mexico region